Boosie Badazz Goes On A Homophobic Rant About Seeing Two Men Having Sex In Prison

 Boosie BadAzz spent some time in prison and recently recalled a time when he walked in on two men having sex.
 It seems like he was traumatized.

 “I remember when I was down in Angola [Prison], I walked in on a nigga riding a nigga dick from the back,” the Louisiana rapper said in a video.
-“That nigga had a nigga ankles riding that bitch from the back, man.
+“That n*gga had a nigga ankles riding that b*tch from the back, man.
 I ain’t know about the Coke can in the shower, you heard me?
-A nigga ain’t even tell me.
-I walked straight in, six in the morning — nigga riding that dick.
+A n*gga ain’t even tell me.
+I walked straight in, six in the morning — nigga riding that d*ck.
 I said I want to go home, man.”

 Boosie then spent some time on the graphic details of the incident before calling the two men involved “sick” and one of them a “nasty muthaf*cker.”